TimWitzdam/GitSave/README.md

 - Easy to use and responsive web interface
 - Automated install using Docker
 - Scheduling of backups
+- Select amount of backups you want to keep
 - Support for GitHub, GitLab and other Git platforms
 - Support for own authentication provider
 - Pause/resume schedules